The Wheel of the Year

 The Wheel of the Year came into existence because two neopagan groups in Britain, the Bricket Wood coven led by Gerald Gardner and the Order of Bards, Ovates and Druids led by Ross Nichols, came together to unify the way that the cycles and seasons of nature were honoured.

-A majority of the names of the festival days that are celebrated when following The Wheel of the Year come from cultural backgrounds that include the Celtic nations of Scotland, Wales and Ireland, as well as some European origins.
+A majority of the names of the festival days that are celebrated when following The Wheel of the Year come from cultural backgrounds that include the Celtic nations of Scotland, Wales and Ireland.
 This is something that should be acknowledged and reflected upon because the colonisation of countries like Wales, Ireland and Scotland by the English meant that, historically, these Celtic nations weren’t legally able to speak their own languages or take part in their own spiritual traditions.

 There is no doubt that our ancestors would have lived their lives in accordance to the cycles and seasons of nature but these cycles and seasons would have been acknowledged and honoured on a local level, rather than there being a calendar of events that was celebrated across the UK.